Foreign relations of India: Southeast

 India's interaction with ASEAN during the Cold War was very limited.
 India declined to get associated with ASEAN in the 1960s when full membership was offered even before the grouping was formed.

-It is only with the formulation of the Look East policy in the last decade (1992), India had started giving this region due importance in the foreign policy.
+It is only with the formulation of the Look East policy in the last decade (1992), India started giving this region due importance in the foreign policy.
 India became a sectoral dialogue partner with ASEAN in 1992, a full dialogue partner in 1995, a member of the ASEAN Regional Forum (ARF) in 1996, and a summit-level partner (on par with China, Japan and Korea) in 2002.

-The first India–ASEAN Business Summit was held at New Delhi in October 2002.
-The then Prime Minister A. B. Vajpayee addressed this meet and since then this business summit has become an annual feature before the India–ASEAN Summits, as a forum for networking and exchange of business experiences between policy makers and business leaders from ASEAN and India.
+The first India–ASEAN Business Summit was held in New Delhi in October 2002.
+The then Prime Minister A. B. Vajpayee addressed this meeting and since then this business summit has become an annual feature before the India–ASEAN Summits, as a forum for networking and exchange of business experiences between policymakers and business leaders from ASEAN and India.

 Four India-ASEAN Summits, first in 2002 at Phnom Penh (Cambodia), second in 2003 at Bali, Indonesia, third in 2004 at Vientiane, Laos, and the fourth in 2005 at Kuala Lumpur, Malaysia, have taken place.

 The following agreements have been entered into with ASEAN: